tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash.md

 end
 ```

-This looks nicer and if I ever wanted to add another system test I won't have to futz around with rescues anymore.
+This looks nicer and if I ever wanted to add another system test I won't have to futz around with rescues.
 Anyways, this is my take on how not to crash my tests when I have newer Rails features.
 How would you have done it?